Internet-Hyena/hhh-transcript/src/chapter3.md

 <p class="vriska">VRISKA: I don't know if it's a f8tal symptom of watching the sweeps go 8y, 8ut FLARPing isn't as fun anymore.
 A lot of energy and drama for nothing.</p>
 <p class="mindmom">(thinking annoyed) That statement was so un8elieva8le as to 8e almost insulting.
 Who could deny a little drama?
 Everyone appreci8ted a good game.
 Especially the girl.</p>
 <p class="vriska">VRISKA: Ok, yes, I am attached to the struggle.
 8ut 8ack then, all that satisf8ction was pretty short lived.</p>
-<p class="vriska">VRISKA (adult sad): Every win, I had to share with her.
+<p class="vriska">VRISKA (sad): Every win, I had to share with her.
 Every moment, I felt her w8ting for me.
 It feels 8ad, not getting a choice when you do all the fucking work.</p>
 <p class="mindmom">When we were sailing the high seas, we did not exhaust our exploits with self indulgent contrition.</p>
 <p class="mindmom">Daily we made 8ets with death, and whichever faulty panlo8es occasionally sparked empathetic were rightly silenced, that we might revel in our winnings undistur8ed.
 We have always taken what we wanted </p>